maaclin/project-eks_multi_app/README.md

 - State backend: S3 (remote state) with native state locking as AWS moves to deprecate DynamoDB locking.
 - EKS: private node subnets; control plane access as required.
 - IRSA: pods assume AWS roles via service account annotations
-- Helm: external-dns reconciles the DNS record in Route 53. cert-manager requests a certificate via the ClusterIssuer from Let's Encrypt and attaches to Ingress → HTTPS.
+- Helm: external-dns creates the DNS record in Route 53. cert-manager requests a certificate via the ClusterIssuer from Let's Encrypt and attaches to Ingress → HTTPS.
+- ArgoCD: automated deployment of our application

 ## Security Considerations

 - Scanning in CI before apply: Tflint and Checkov for IaC, Trivy for Docker/K8s
 - Rule of least privilege for IRSA roles
+- OIDC trust policy used instead of injecting GitHub secrets

 ## CI-CD